INSTRUCTIONS TO AUTHORS

 The word “significant” should be used in a manuscript only in a statistical context and should be accompanied by the results of a statistical analysis.
 It should not be used as a modifying adjective.

 Style: For general guidance, see the journal authors section of Wiley Online Library, as well as the Wiley Style Guide.
 Authors are expected to follow the mathematics style of the 4th edition of the AIP Style Manual.
 Information on how to format references can be found below.
+In the text, it is not appropriate to use reference citation superscripts as parts of speech when discussing referenced material; this includes constructions such as " . . . in . . . " or "Reference states . . . ."
 Authors should also review the form and style of material recently printed in Medical Physics.
 Abbreviations, symbols, units, etc. should correspond with the suggestions in Wiley Style Guide.
 Authors are required to use SI units.
 Some modifications are acceptable, such as the specification of brachytherapy sources as described in AAPM Report No. 21.
 Where common laboratory practice employs conventional units, these may be employed with the SI units in parentheses.

 Formatting for Peer Review: For ease of review, manuscripts should be submitted as a single column of double-spaced text, not formatted as it might appear in the Journal.
 Authors should embed figures and tables in the flow of text as they are mentioned for initial submission and peer-review.
 Authors may be asked to provide separate tables and figures if the embedded files are not clear for review.
 Authors of accepted papers are required to provide separate tables and figures formatted appropriately for production according to the guidelines stated below under section 12.
 Tables and section 15.
 Illustrations.